 Via QR Scanning of Receiver/Beneficiary

-Sender opens the mobile application and navigates to fund transfer option for making an payment to Receiver/Beneficiary.
+Sender opens the mobile application and navigates to fund transfer option for making a payment to Receiver/Beneficiary.

 Receiver/Beneficiary logins to customer application and selects option to show QR.
 The QR scan should provide a unique identifier of Receiver/Beneficiary in response.